Nagabhushand/Fulladder_DVLSI/README.md

 # Fulladder_DVLSI

-In this project, I have simulated circuit of full adder and hald adder using nand gates.
+In this project, I have simulated circuit of full adder and half adder using nand gates.

 Calculated delay and power of the schematics.